axibase/atsd/administration/user-authorization.md

 ### All Entities Permissions

-As an alternative to specific entity group permissions, user groups can be granted a special `All Entities: Read` or `All Entities: Write` permission which allows reading or writing data for any entity, including entities that do not belong to any entity group.
-Users inherit `All Entities` permissions from the user groups to which they belong.
+As an alternative to specific entity group permissions, user groups can be granted the `All Entities: Read` or `All Entities: Write` permission, which allows reading or writing data for any entity, including entities that do not belong to any entity group.
+Users inherit `All Entities` permissions from the User Groups to which they belong.

 The permissions to read and write data for all entities is automatically granted to users with `ADMIN` role.

 ### Inserting Data for New Entities

 Since non-existent entities cannot be assigned to a group, the `All Entities: Write` permission is required to create entities either in the web interface or by inserting data via API.
-User with a `API_DATA_WRITE` role but without the `All Entities: Write` permission are able to insert data only for existing entities.
+Users with the `API_DATA_WRITE` role but without the `All Entities: Write` permission are able to insert data only for existing entities.

 ### Wildcard Requests

 Users without `All Entities: Read` permission are allowed to query Data API using wildcards as part of entity name as well as execute SQL queries without entity name conditions.
-However in both cases, the results are filtered based on the user's effective permissions, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.
+However in both cases, the results are filtered based on the effective permissions of that particular user, therefore different users can see different results for the same API request or SQL query depending on their entity permissions.

 ## Entity View Permissions

-The user is authorized to access an [Entity View](../configuration/entity_views.md) if the user has `read` permissions to one of the entity group to which the view is linked.
+The user is authorized to access an [Entity View](../configuration/entity_views.md) if the user has `read` permissions to one of the Entity Groups to which the view is linked.

 The permissions to access all entity views is automatically granted to users with `ADMIN` role.